JacquesGariepy/library-analyzer/readme.md

 - **Error Handling**: The script includes error handling to capture and log errors encountered during the analysis process.
 - **Semantic Search**: The script includes semantic search functionality using Whoosh and BERT to index and search extracted text data from the analysis results.

+### Tools and Technologies Used:
+- **Python**: The primary programming language used for the script.
+- **Whoosh**: A fast, featureful full-text indexing and searching library implemented in pure Python.
+- **BERT (Bidirectional Encoder Representations from Transformers)**: A transformer-based machine learning technique for natural language processing pre-training.
+- paraphrase-MiniLM-L6-v2: A pre-trained model for paraphrase identification.
+- **FAISS (Facebook AI Similarity Search)**: A library for efficient similarity search and clustering of dense vectors.
+- **Sentence Transformers**: A Python framework for state-of-the-art sentence, text, and image embeddings.
+- **PyYAML**: A YAML parser and emitter for Python.
+- **Unittest**: Python's built-in module for testing code.
+- **Docker**: A platform for developing, shipping, and running applications in containers.

 This script is part of a larger ongoing project aimed at creating a comprehensive tool for analyzing and documenting Python libraries.
 The project aims to provide insights into the structure and content of libraries, aiding developers in understanding and utilizing various libraries efficiently.

 ## Usage